-The front doors of the Elementary school building will be locked shortly after the official arrival time.
+The front doors of the Early Childhood / Elementary buildings will be locked shortly after the official arrival time.
 After this time, parents assume the responsibility that their children and all children in their carpool enter the building safely.
 There is a buzzer and intercom system to allow people to enter the building once these doors are closed, and students should be instructed to use both.
 All students in grades nursery-5th need to stop by the office for a late note before proceeding to class if arriving to school after approximately 8:50 am.
-This policy applies to students who have class in a trailer (including Al Pi Darko-Montessori).
-Early Childhood students must be escorted to the office by a parent, and we will call a Morah to pick them up.
+Early Childhood students must be escorted to the office by a parent, and a Morah will be called to pick them up.
 Sometimes a Morah is not available, or the class is in a location other than the classroom.
-We will either sign in accompanying parents as a visitor so they can escort their son to class, or, if no parent is present, we will ensure the student is escorted to class.
+Accompanying parents will be signed in as a visitor so they can escort their son to class.
 Elementary parents do not need to accompany their child to the office, but they are welcome to do so if they like.